“A ROLLING STONE GATHERS NO MOSS, BUT A ROLLING FERRO GATHERS MANY DIFFERENT…MOSS-I”

 @morgansophiaphotography

 I’m Cuban-Colombian (he/him), born and raised in Miami, FL.
 I can’t remember a time when acting wasn’t part of my life-long plan.
-After high school, I took some breaks.
+After performing arts high school, I took some breaks.
 I went to India, Nepal, and London for some world traveling.